styxlab/gatsby-starter-try-ghost/README.md

     ```bash
     gatsby develop
     ```
-    and vsit your siteon `localhost:8000`.
+    and vsit your site at `http://localhost:8000`.

 ## Configuration